If you’re living in Portugal with children, here is a guide to the Portuguese education system.

 Educational departments in Portugal

-In Portugal, from pre-school to higher education, you can opt either for a state school (generally free) or a private school.
+In Portugal, you can opt either for a state school (generally free) or a private school.

 Preschool education in Portugal

 Defined as the first stage of basic education in the lifelong learning process.

 Pre-school education for children between the ages of three and five is still optional.
 Kindergartens are run by a variety of state organizations, charitable institutions, private schools, cooperatives, and unions.

 Compulsory schooling: Basic education

 Basic education (ensino básico) is compulsory and free for everyone.
 It is intended for children aged between six and fifteen.
 Pupils who complete this schooling receive a certificate of basic education.